Review: The Libertines conclude their intimate venue tour at Glasgow’s Oran Mor

 Advertisement

-“It’s the only band that makes me feel like a school girl” a woman told as we were waiting for them to come on, fingers clutched around the metal barrier.
-She and her friends had travelled up from Cumbria for the occasion.
-“You just don’t get this where I’m from”.
+“It’s the only band that makes me feel like a school girl” a woman told me as we were waiting for them to appear, her fingers clutched tight around the metal barrier at the front of the stage.
+She had travelled up from Cumbria with her friends for the occasion: “You just don’t get this where I’m from”.

 Beneath a red spotlight The Libertines entered the stage and the room’s energy rose with immediacy.
 Pete stumbled on with fluffy hair and a sweaty T-shirt while the others followed more put together in uniform, bowler hats with shirt and tie.
 Plunging straight into their set beers were thrown across the room in response.

-They ran through their show merging a concoction of classics and newer material with heavy interludes that were ejected smoothly and received enthusiastically by their audience, a detail that never faltered.
-In smaller venues like this I’m more accustomed to the smaller bands in teeth cutting stages, early in their career.
-Seeing an act with the prowess of The Libertines in such an intimate setting was euphoric almost, it gave a hint of something incredibly special.
+They ran through their show merging a concoction of classics and newer material with heavy interludes that were ejected smoothly and received enthusiastically by their audience, a detail that has never faltered across their visits to Glasgow.
+In smaller venues like this I’m more accustomed to inexperienced bands in teeth cutting stages, early in their career.
+Seeing an act with the prowess of The Libertines at close quarters was euphoric almost, it gave a hint of something special.

-I was struck by a bulging queue that stretched from the corner of Great Western Road to the shops and diners in Hillhead earlier in the day when I passed the old church.
+I was struck by the bulging queue that stretched from the corner of Great Western Road to the shops and diners in Hillhead earlier in the day when I passed the old church venue.
 Eager fans had arrived for a pre-show accoustic set and this is when the significance of the later event dawned on me.
-Around the same time the band had announced a larger-scale tour for later this year where they’d be playing the Barrowlands - a venue they could easily sell-out but also a symbol of ambition for young and local musicians, somewhere most will only be ever to dream of playing.
-Here they played to a slimed down group of people in a place the performers intended to be humble and where they felt comfortable, a rare opportunity mainly because of the grievance of acquiring a ticket when they were released.
+Around the same time the band announced a larger-scale tour for later this year where they’d be playing the Barrowlands - a venue they could easily sell-out but also a symbol of ambition for young and local musicians, somewhere most will only be ever to dream of playing.

 Advertisement